keboola/connection-docs/storage/tables/csv-files.md

 All data imported to and exported from Storage has to be in the CSV format.

-In many cases, our extractors and writers take care of the necessary conversion, but sometimes you have to be aware of the supported formats --- for example, when you are [loading data manually](/tutorial/load/).
+In many cases, our data source and destination connectors take care of the necessary conversion, but sometimes you have to be aware of the supported formats --- for example, when you are [loading data manually](/tutorial/load/).